Full disclosure: This post contains affiliate links. ?

 - Any other interesting information about yourself (Have you learned any other languages?
 Travelled to unusual places?)

-Step 3: Accept that You’re Going to Sound Funny at First
+Step 3: Accept that You’re Going to Sound Funny at First When You Speak French

 If you’ve never spoken out loud in a foreign language, it can feel awkward.

-This is especially true with French.
+This is especially true with speaking French.
 French includes sounds that don’t even exist in English.
 When you’ve only ever spoken one language, forming your lips and tongue into new shapes to make unfamiliar sounds can feel jarring, like hearing a wrong note in a well-known song.

 Some language learners let this hold them back.
 They feel embarrassed about saying things wrong and making mistakes.